 The RSPB is committed to providing a website that is accessible to the widest possible audience, regardless of technology or the way you access the content.

-This website endeavours to conform to level Double-A of the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines 2.0.
-These guidelines explain how to make web content more accessible for people with disabilities.
-Conformance with these guidelines will help make the web more user friendly for all people.
+This includes meeting level Double-A of the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines 2.0.
+The guidelines explain how to make our web content more accessible for people with disabilities.
+Following these guidelines will help make our website more user friendly for all people.

-Whilst the RSPB strives to adhere to the accepted guidelines and standards for accessibility and usability, it is not always possible to do so in some of the older areas of our website, such as our events and blog pages.
+While the RSPB works to keep to the accepted guidelines and standards for accessibility and usability, it’s not currently possible to do so in some of the older areas of our website, such as our events and blog pages.

-We are continually seeking out solutions that will bring all areas of the site up to the same level of overall web accessibility.
-In the meantime should you experience any difficulty in accessing the the RSPB website, please don't hesitate to contact us at email@example.com
+We’re continually looking for ways to bring all areas of the site up to the same level of overall web accessibility.
+In the meantime, should you have any difficulty in accessing the RSPB website, please contact us at email@example.com

 Customise the site to your needs

-While the RSPB website has been created to be as usable as possible, many people are likely to get the most accessible experience of using the site by customising their computer to suit their individual needs.
-For example, to get the site spoken to them, to change its colour scheme, or increase the size of its fonts.
+While the RSPB website has been created to be as usable as possible, you’re likely to get the most accessible experience of the site by customising your computer to suit your individual needs.
+For example, you can get the site spoken to you, change its colour scheme or increase the size of its fonts.

-If that sounds like it would be useful to you, we recommend you visit BBC My Web, My Way to watch videos of how these customisations might suit you, either using accessibility features on your computer or by installing assistive technologies.
+If that sounds like it would be useful, visit BBC My Web, My Way to watch videos of how to customise the site to suit you, either using accessibility features on your computer or by installing assistive technologies.